andrino-meli/ParSPL/README.md

 Specifically the HPC management was

 # python setup
-Create and activate a virtual environment and install required packages
+ParSPL is a C-code generator written in python.
+The aim is to Create and activate a virtual environment and install required packages
 ```
 python3 -m venv ./venv